arkandias/geyser/CONTRIBUTING.md

 - `certs/` &ndash; SSL/TLS certificates
 - `keys/` &ndash; Cryptographic keys
 - `logs/` &ndash; Application and service logs

+### Main Packages

+While Geyser leverages standard Docker images for most services (PostgreSQL, Hasura, Keycloak, Nginx), the application's core functionality is implemented through three custom-developed packages: `client`, `server`, and `shared`.

+These packages are built into two Docker images using a multi-stage build process (see `Dockerfile` for details):

+- the `frontend` image with the web client served by Nginx
+- the `backend` image containing the NestJS API server

 ### Available Scripts